ynoecode/vanilla-javascript-projects/001-color-flipper/README.md

-# Code Snippet Helper
+# Color Flipper

-This code snippet is a JavaScript and CSS implementation of a color flipper web application.
+This is a JavaScript and CSS implementation of a color flipper web application.
 The application allows users to generate random colors and copy the corresponding hex codes to the clipboard.
 The CSS file provides the styling for the web application.

 ### Usage